roym899/dd2419_detector_baseline/README.md

 # DD2419 Detector Baseline
 Simple detector baseline for DD2419 KTH course.

 Requires at least Python 3.8.
-Tested with Python 3.8.10 and torch 1.13.1.
+Tested with Python 3.11 and torch 2.2.0.
 See [requirements.txt](requirements.txt) for the tested setup.
-Should work fine with more recent Python and PyTorch versions.
+Should work fine with any recent Python and PyTorch versions.

 ## Overview